Herschel and XMM-Newton composite image of the Andromeda Galaxy (M31)

 Observing the Universe at far-infrared and submillimetre wavelengths, Herschel is sensitive to the cold material that represents a window on the early phases of the formation of stars.

-The data collected by Herschel in the far-infrared domain probe the cold dust component of the interstellar medium (ISM), the mixture of (mostly) gas and dust from which new stars originate in galaxies.
+The data collected by Herschel in the far-infrared domain probe the cold dust component of the interstellar medium (ISM), the mixture of dust and, mostly, gas from which new stars originate in galaxies.
 The dust, heated by young and massive stars as they form, shines brightly in the wavelength range explored by Herschel and traces the overall distribution of the ISM, revealing its intricate structure.
-The image highlights how the mixture of dust and gas in M31 is organised in at least five concentric rings.
+The image highlights how the mixture of dust and gas in M31 exhibits a complex pattern organised in spiral arms and at least five concentric rings.

 The image shown here, the most detailed ever obtained of M31 at a far-infrared wavelength of 250 micron (500 times longer than that of yellow light), was taken with the SPIRE instrument on board Herschel, and is based on a total observing time of 18 hours.
 The field of view of the image shown is 1.5×2 degrees, although a larger area was actually observed.

 Combined, these two images taken by Herschel and XMM-Newton offer us a comprehensive view of the evolution of stars in the Andromeda galaxy.
-By highlighting both the stars that once were, in the X-rays, and the stars that will be, in the far-infrared, the composite image tells the entire tale of star formation within Andromeda, from the cold material where stars are born all the way to the remnants of stellar demises which, in turn, influence the ISM and contribute to shape the birth of future generations of stars.
+By highlighting both the stars that once were, in the X-rays, and the stars that will be, in the far-infrared, the composite image tells the entire tale of star formation within Andromeda, from the cold material where star formation takes place all the way to the remnants of stellar demises which, in turn, influence the ISM and contribute to shape the birth of future generations of stars.